hanwenzhang123/front-end-interview/css/README.md

 ### Have you ever used a grid system, and if so, what do you prefer?

 Before Flex became popular (around 2014), the `float`-based grid system was the most reliable because it still has the most browser support among the alternative existing systems (flex, grid).
-Bootstrap was using the `float` approach until Bootstrap 4 which switched to the `flex`-based approach.
-As of writing (2020), `flex` is the recommended approach for building grid systems and has [decent browser support](https://caniuse.com/#search=flex).

 For the adventurous, they can look into [CSS Grid Layout](https://css-tricks.com/snippets/css/complete-guide-grid/), which uses the shiny new `grid` property; it is even better than `flex` for building grid layouts and will be the de facto way to do so in the future.